davidh38/german-bank-csv-to-ledger-cli/README.md

 - create bigger popup DONE
 - Popup Naming DONE
 - Improve popup: longer input fields DONE
-- align nice on popup
+- align nice on popup DONE
-- create a tag
+- create a tag DONE
 - try testing in github actions
-- Check, whether the current browser suggestions are enough
+- Check, whether the current browser suggestions are enough - yes for now DONE
 - code review with a.i
 - sort function or filter by uncategorized
 - check brunos improvements: use destructering